-Computers are located in the HBC Library (Learning Resource Center) for use by students.
+Computers are located in the HBC Library (Learning Resource Center) and room 203 for use by students.
 These computers are provided to aid the students, faculty, and staff in attaining their learning and teaching goals.
 Computers are to be used by students or employees of the college only.